skoef/gop1/README.md

 # Golang P1 protocol library

 This is a golang library to read P1 data from a so called *smart* energy meter, used primarily in The Netherlands.
 P1 is the protocol Dutch power grid companies designed together and is described on [netbeheernederland.nl](https://www.netbeheernederland.nl/_upload/Files/Slimme_meter_15_a727fce1f1.pdf).
+The smart meters which are being deployed in Belgium implement the same protocol, but some additional data types were defined by the power grid companies.
+These types are defined in the [e-MUCS H](https://www.fluvius.be/sites/fluvius/files/2019-12/e-mucs_h_ed_1_3.pdf) specification.

 To read P1 data, you'll need something like a P1-to-USB cable.
 The P1 port is essentially a serial port where data (a so called P1 telegram) is dumped every second.